Draft

 Section 3

-The terms of Senators shall begin immediately upon appointment and shall conclude concurrently with the terms of the Representatives in the Revenue Congress who were serving at the time of the appointment.
+with the terms of the Representatives in the Revenue Congress who were serving at the time of the

 Section 4

-Each State legislature shall prescribe the exact times, places and other details of polling stations in their respective State for the election of Representatives, but the Electoral branch may at any time make or alter such regulations.
+Each State legislature shall prescribe the exact times, places and other details of polling

-No person shall be a federal legislator who is not at least 25 years of age.
+legislator who is not at least 25 years of age.

-No person shall be a federal legislator who has already served three terms as a federal legislator.
+who has already served three terms as a federal legislator.

-No person shall be a federal legislator who is also holding a position at the Judicial branch or Electoral Commission.
+legislator who is also holding a position at the Judicial branch or Electoral Commission.

-No person shall be a federal legislator who has already served or is serving as a federal Constitutional Court Justice.
+No person shall be a federal legislator who has already served or is serving as a federal

-No person shall serve as a federal legislator in both the Revenue Congress and Expenditure Congress at the same time, nor shall any person hold multiple seats in a single Congress.
+Congress and Expenditure Congress at the same time, nor shall any person hold multiple seats in

-No person shall serve as a federal legislator whilst also serving as a legislator, governor, judge or other government official in a State government.
+No person shall serve as a federal legislator whilst also serving as

 Section 5

-Affirmative votes for bills in the Revenue Congress that raise taxes, borrow on credit, or otherwise tries to raise revenue shall implicitly also count as an affirmative vote for bills that tries raise revenue by the same mechanism but by a lower amount.
+votes for bills in the Revenue Congress that raise taxes, borrow on credit, or otherwise tries

-Each Senate and each House shall keep a journal of its proceedings, and from time to time publish said journal, excepting parts that may in their judgment require secrecy.
-All votes shall be entered on the journal.
+shall keep a journal of its proceedings, and from time to time publish said journal, excepting

-Each Senate and each House may otherwise determine the rules of its proceedings as long as they are compatible with constitutional requirements.
+Each Senate and each House may otherwise determine the rules of its proceedings as long

 Section 6

-Senators and Representatives shall in all cases, except felony and breach of the peace, be privileged from arrest during their attendance of their respective chambers, and in going to and returning from the same; and for any speech or debate in either chamber, they shall not be questioned in any other place.
+and returning from the same; and for any speech or debate in either chamber, they shall not be

-No Senator or Representative shall, during the time for which they were elected, be appointed to any civil office which shall have been created, or the emoluments whereof shall have been increased during such time.
+for which they were elected, be appointed to any civil office which shall have been created,

 Section 7

-The Revenue Congress shall have the power to lay a flat or progressive tax, with no deductions, on the gross revenues of State governments.
-The Revenue Congress may appoint treasury officers to the several States to ensure that the tax is paid.
+The Revenue Congress shall have the power to lay a flat or progressive tax, with no deductions,

-The Revenue Congress shall have the power to create money and regulate the value of money it has created.
-The States shall accept federal monies as payment for taxes and other debts owed to the State government, but private currencies shall not be prohibited by the federal government.
+The Revenue Congress shall have the power to create money and regulate the value of money it has

 The Revenue Congress shall with a 3/4 majority in both chambers have the power to borrow on credit.